-The Associated Students of Southwestern Oregon Community College (AS-SWOCC) is a recognized platform for student governance and the development of leadership.
+The Associated Student Government of Southwestern Oregon Community College (AS-SWOCC) is a recognized platform for student governance and the development of leadership.
 The student organization is directed by an Executive Council and a Senate.
-The Executive Council (President, Vice-president, Treasurer, Secretary) and four senate members are elected during spring term for the following year.
-Four senate members are elected early in fall term.
+The Executive Council (President, Vice-president, Treasurer, Secretary) are elected, along with Senate members, in the spring term for the following year.
+The remaining four Senate members are elected early in fall term.
 Elections, following a petition process and campaign, are conducted by balloting the general student population.

-AS-SWOCC represents students on the following campus committees and groups:
+AS-SWOCC represents students on the following campus committees: